boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    for slicing in the transport domain: a 5QI-unaware model and a 5QI- aware model.
 Both slicing models in the transport domain could be used concurrently within the same 5G slice.
-For example, the TN segment for 5G midhaul (F2-U interface) might be 5QI-unaware, while at the same time the TN segment for 5G backhaul (N3 interface) might follow the 5QI-aware model.
+For example, the TN segment for 5G midhaul (F2-U interface) might be 5QI-aware, while at the same time the TN segment for 5G backhaul (N3 interface) might follow the 5QI-unaware model.

-##  5QI-unaware Mode
+##  5QI-unaware Model

    In 5QI-unaware mode, the DSCP values in the packets received from NF at SDP are ignored.
 In the TN domain, there is no QoS